Self-Hosting With SSH ForwardingPublished

 So what can you do?
 Here’s what I did and here’s how you can do it, too.

-I went out and bought a Raspberry Pi or two or three and I put them all into a cluster.
-How I did that is not important.
-There are a million articles about how to do that.
+I went out and bought a reasonably sized computer.
+I actually ended up with an Intel NUC which works well enough.
+I installed an operating system on it and set it up as a server for my website and some other projects.
 Connecting it to the internet so that it can serve up some content is the hard part.
-Sure, you can open some ports on your home router but I guarantee that (1) your ISP will decide at some point that they don’t like you having port 80 and/or 443 open or, more likely, (2) your home IP address will change at some point because your home internet connection uses DHCP and all of your stuff will break until DNS catches up.
+Sure, you can open some ports on your home router.
+However, I guarantee that (1) your ISP will decide at some point that they don’t like you having port 80 and/or 443 open or, more likely, (2) your home IP address will change at some point because your home internet connection uses DHCP and all of your stuff will break until DNS catches up.
+Additionally, just opening ports means that anyone who knows your website can reasonably determine your physical location.
+This solution obscures that piece of information, too.

-To work around the second issue let me introduce SSH forwarding.
-We’re going to have our home computer create a tunnel from the cloud computer to the home computer.
+To work around these issues let me introduce SSH forwarding.
+We are going to have a tiny server running in the cloud which will give us our static public IP address.
+Then we are going to have our home computer create a tunnel from the cloud computer back to the home computer.
 The tunnel will be initiated on the home side.
 No firewall needs to be opened on the home side.

 Setting this up requires: